 Have you tried the new Genie+ or Individual Lightning Lanes yet?
 What was your experience?

 If you are planning an upcoming trip to Disney World, check out my review of the new Mears Connect shuttle service to Disney World Resort hotels.
-You might also want to review my post on my suggestions for what to where in Walt Disney World.
+You might also want to review my post on my suggestions for what to wear in Walt Disney World.

 I am so glad you visited us at Jack and Bax.
 If you haven’t already done so, be sure to subscribe to our newsletter (sign up available either on the right sidebar or at the bottom of the page).
 And please follow me on Instagram and Facebook so that you don’t miss any of our upcoming projects!